Revised

 Can you provide adequate game populations?

 Wildlife habitat management should not be separated from other agricultural land management practices.
-If a landowner has wildlife goals for a property, then land management decisions should consider their impact on wildlife.
+When making land management decisions, landowners with wildlife goals for a property should consider the effect that implementation of the new practices will have on wildlife.

 Almost all land uses and management practices affect game populations.
 Practices that have significant effects on game include removal of shrubby cover, planting of perennial grasses, tillage, choice of crops, crop harvest, growth and management of timber species, timber harvest, weed control, burning, haying, grazing, fertilization, choice of livestock forages and stocking rates, and maintenance of roads and fencing.
 These practices can have positive or negative effects on the plant community that game species depend on for food and cover resources.
 Information on enhancing wildlife habitats for a variety of species can be found in the Resources section.